Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Introduction

 In recent years, Machine Learning (ML) algorithms have emerged as an effective and accurate technology, which is advantageous for medical experts in solving complicated medical tasks \cite{bizopoulos2018deep}.
 In cardiology, many studies have been published regarding conventional and Deep Learning (DL) methods.
 The outstanding performance in biomedical image segmentation is achieved by the U-Net \cite{ronneberger2015u}, a supervised DL model, which is developed specifically for the segmentation tasks on the available annotated biomedical image datasets.
-Following its steps, many studies for the segmentation in echocardiography were published \cite{jafari2019semi, moradi2019mfp, leclerc2019deep, chen2016iterative, oktay2017anatomically, smistad20172d, jafari2019echocardiography}.
-Many developments have thrived on the segmentation of the LV endocardial boundary.
-However, to the best of our knowledge, there has not been any prior research to segment the \textit{whole} LV wall and especially when the echo quality is poor.
-The segmentation of the \textit{whole} LV wall brings an advanced assessment on the LV performance parameters since the length, thickness and area of the wall segments can give valuable information related to MI.
-Furthermore, the number of studies \cite{kusunose2020deep, vidya2015computer, omar2018automated, zhang2019deep, ouyang2019interpretable} to diagnose MI using the DL algorithms has increased rapidly.
-One major limitation is that they require large datasets for training, while there is no publicly available dataset for this purpose.
+Following its steps, many studies for the segmentation in echocardiography were published \cite{chen2016iterative, jafari2019semi, jafari2019echocardiography, leclerc2019deep, moradi2019mfp, oktay2017anatomically, smistad20172d}.
+However, to the best of our knowledge, there has not been any prior research to segment the \textit{entire} LV wall enclosing endocardium, myocardium and epicardium layers all at once.
+The segmentation of the \textit{entire} LV wall brings an advanced assessment on the LV performance parameters since the length, thickness and area of the wall segments can give valuable information related to MI.
+Furthermore, the number of studies to diagnose MI using the DL algorithms \cite{kusunose2020deep, omar2018automated, vidya2015computer} has increased rapidly.
+One major limitation is that they require large datasets for training.
+Even though there is a growth in the echocardiography datasets (e.g., CAMUS \cite{leclerc2019deep} and EchoNet-Dynamic \cite{ouyang2019interpretable}) that are publicly available, they are labeled for the purpose of LV volume estimation, i.e., LV ejection fraction measurement.
+Therefore, there is no publicly available echocardiography dataset for detection of MI.